datumorphism/datumorphism.github.io/_wiki/programming-languages/python/basics.md

 ## Numbers, Arithmetics

-Two types of numbers exisit,
+Two types of numbers exist,

 1. int
 2. float, 15 digits, other digits are float error